dioris-moreno/ari-typescript-examples/README.md

     No channels found to check Channel object.
 ```

-In src/fixtures folder you can find the ARI resource files of an Asterisk 16.4.0 server.
+You can find in src/fixtures folder the ARI resource files of an Asterisk 16.4.0.
 As explained in node-ari-client
 documentation (https://github.com/asterisk/node-ari-client/blob/master/README.md), fixtures for ARI resources can be
 generated from a local Asterisk instance by running the following: